5 Reasons Why You Should Visit Savannah's Candy Kitchen

 If you’ve never smelled the intoxicating aromas of freshly-made caramel, pralines, and Southern sweets, then you’re missing out in a big way.
-It’s almost a rite of passage in Savannah to walk down River Street, be guided by the scent of sugary goodness, and walk into Savannah’s Candy Kitchen.
+It’s almost a rite of passage in Savannah to walk down River Street or through City Market and be guided by the scent of sugary goodness into Savannah’s Candy Kitchen.

-The Savannah-version of Willy Wonka’s Chocolate Factory was opened in 1990 by Stan “The Candy Man” Strickland on the far end of River Street, where it still stands today.
+The Savannah-version of Willy Wonka’s Chocolate Factory was opened in 1990 by Stan “The Candy Man” Strickland on the far end of River Street, where it still stands today as the largest candy store in the South.
 (They’ve also spread to a location in City Market—tempting passersby in two of the city’s most popular spots.)
 Stan took the lessons he learned while watching his mother bake as a child and began producing the sweetest treats for all of Savannah’s residents and visitors.

-In case you need convincing in order to visit a candy store, here are a few reasons why you should most definitely pop into Savannah’s Candy Kitchen.
+In case you need convincing in order to visit this candy store, here are a few reasons why you should most definitely pop into Savannah’s Candy Kitchen.

 Their confections are made fresh daily.

-What’s so unique about Savannah’s Candy Kitchen is that visitors are able to watch a few confections being made right in front of their eyes (…and behind a safety partition).
-You can watch hand-dipped pralines being made and formed into perfect sized pieces.
+What’s so unique about Savannah’s Candy Kitchen is that visitors can watch a few confections being made right in front of their eyes (…and behind a safety partition).
+You can watch hand-dipped pralines being made and formed into perfectly-sized pieces.
 (And if you’re lucky, then you just might be able to snag a free sample, too—fresh out of the kitchen!)
+Be sure to give their freshly-made turtle gophers, caramel apples, taffy or any of their hand-decorated chocolate treats a try.

 They're not just candy people.